FAQs

 What is meant by “generational housing”?

 In the context of a multiplex, generational housing provides a family the ability to divide their single family lot amongst members of the family, by building individual units in their preferred form.
-The strata title units could then be held under separate family members.
+The strata title units could then be held by separate family members.

 I want to build a multiplex, now what?